arnaud-zg/advent-of-code/README.md

 ### Resolve a puzzle

-Let's say you want to solve the puzzle of day 1 of 2020, you need to execute command according to following patter `yarn cli solvePuzzle -y=[year] -d=[day]`.
+Let's say you want to solve the puzzle of day 1 of 2020, you need to execute command according to following pattern `yarn cli solvePuzzle -y=[year] -d=[day]`.

 ```sh
 $ yarn cli solvePuzzle -y=2020 -d=1